SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-EndEditingAction.md

 ## Overview

 The `searchBarEndEditingAction(_:)` modifier specifies a closure to execute when the user finishes editing the `SearchBar`’s text.
-Available on iOS, visionOS, and macOS (12.0+), it’s useful for handling post-editing logic.
+Available on iOS, iPadOS, visionOS, and macOS (12.0+), it’s useful for handling post-editing logic.

 ## Parameters